 • The budding rivalry between the Sixers and Milwaukee Bucks resumes with an Oct.
 24 clash at Milwaukee.

 • With the hotly-contested Rookie of the Year race in the rearview, Ben Simmons and Co. get a crack at Donovan Mitchell and the Utah Jazz at home on Nov.
 16.

+The local broadcast TV schedule on NBC Sports Philadelphia will be released soon.
 Check out the team's full 82-game slate right here below.